WangYipu2002/VisualTrans/README.md

 ```

 ### 3. Question Generation

-First, download the model grounding-dino from huggingface
-Then, Configure paths in `VisualTrans/qa_gen/qa_gen.bash` and run:
+Configure paths in `VisualTrans/qa_gen/qa_gen.bash` and run:

 ```bash
 bash VisualTrans/qa_gen/qa_gen.bash
 ```

-You can write your own script to sample a certain number of QA pairs and save them as a JSON file
+You can write your own script to sample a specific number of QA pairs and save them as a JSON file for evaluation.

 ### 4. Model Evaluation